 Method #5 Remove Useless Extensions and Plugins

 Yes, even extensions can change the website’s appearance and behaviour.
 Some advertisement blockers or new extensions can be a bit of a problem while loading a web-page and can cause 500 Internal Server Error.
 To overcome this, you will have to go to Settings on your browser and select the ‘Extensions’ window.
 In this, you can see all the applications that feature as extensions on web pages that appear on your browser.

 Also Check: Fix Err_SSL_Version_Or_Cipher_Mismatch Error

 Disable the most recent one that could have made happen the 500 Internal Server Error.
-If you have any advertisement blocking extension, disable them temporarily and try opening the website which had the 500 error.
+If you have any advertisement blocking extensions, disable them temporarily and try opening the website which had the 500 error.

 Method #6 Check the .htaccess File

 Open your public_html folder and notice the .htaccess file.
-This is hidden, so you will have to view all files to see it.
+This file is not visible, so you have to view all files to see it.
 Misconfiguration in the .htaccess file could cause 500 Internal Server Error.
 To fix this, rename the file to ‘.htaccess_bk,’ or you can create a new .htaccess file.
 A new extension or plugin can make do the corruption of this .htaccess file and in turn output a 500 Internal Server Error.
-Using the FTP Client of your choice, force shows the hidden files in your public_html folder and the ‘.htaccess.’ the file will be seen as well.
+Using the FTP client of your choice, force shows the hidden files in your public_html folder, and the ‘.htaccess.’ file will be seen as well.

-By renaming the file, it will delete your site’s .htaccess file, which means that we need to create a new .htaccess file.
+Renaming the file will delete your site’s .htaccess file, which means that we need to create a new .htaccess file.
 Go into the admin page on your WordPress.
-Click on Settings, and select Permalinks and go to the bottom of the page, and choose Save Changes.
+Click on Settings, select Permalinks and go to the bottom of the page, and choose Save Changes.

 Method #7 Correct File Permissions